mjromper/qmi-documentation/docs/getting-started.md

 2. <a href="https://www.vagrantup.com/downloads.html" target="_blank">Hashicorp Vagrant</a>
 3. <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">Oracle VirtualBox</a>

-Note: As these technologies are Open Source there can at times be incompatibilities between versions.
+Note: As these technologies are openly licensed (open source) there can at times be incompatibilities between versions.
 Be sure to review the documentation on these applications before upgrading.

 ### Installation
 Install the applications as per the documentation for each application.